-Information on available drug and alcohol abuse education programs, including the health effects of drug and alcohol abuse and criminal penalties for violating Austrian drug and alcohol laws is available at the office of Thomas M. Wolter, Director, Austrian Program.
+Information on available drug and alcohol abuse education programs, including the health effects of drug and alcohol abuse and criminal penalties for violating Austrian drug and alcohol laws.

 Crime Statistics

 The Clery Act requires institutions of higher education to disclose crime statistics covering the previous three years on four general categories of crimes: (1) primary crimes (murder and non-negligent manslaughter, negligent manslaughter, sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, and arson); (2) hate crimes (any of the previous offenses except negligent manslaughter and any incidents of larceny-theft, simple assault, intimidation or destruction/damage/vandalism of property that were motivated by certain biases); (3) arrests or referrals for disciplinary action for weapons, drug and liquor law violations; and (4) crimes of domestic violence, dating violence and stalking.